zubanls/zuban-docs/index.md

 ![ZubanLS Diagnostics](_static/vscode.png)

 ZubanLS is not open source, but it is free for most users.
-Small projects — around 50,000 lines of code — can continue using it for free, even in commercial settings, after the beta and full release.
+Small and mid-sized projects — around 50,000 lines of code — can continue using it for free, even in commercial settings, after the beta and full release.
 Larger codebases will require a {ref}`commercial license <license>`.